Ponteland High School: History

 The school opened in purpose-built accommodation in September 1972.
 It was the first state school in the country to gain Language College status in 1995.
 In 2001, as a result of changes introduced in the School Standards and Framework Act 1998, the school changed from being a County High School to a Community High School offering courses and activities to the local community.
-Since 2000 there have been significant additions to and refurbishment of the school buildings including new science laboratories, a new sixth form centre and a four-classroom block added to the humanities area.
+Since 2000 there have been significant additions to and refurbishments of the school buildings including new science laboratories, a new sixth form centre and a four-classroom block added to the humanities area.
+A notable change to the school was a relocation in building.
+In September 2020, the school moved location and joined buildings with the Primary School and the Leisure Center.

 The School intended to leave Local Authority control and become a Foundation School with Trust status.
 The original plan was to effect this change by 1 January 2010 involving four local partners namely Northumberland County Council, the Co-operative Group, Newcastle Airport and the Newcastle Business School at Northumbria University.

 The plans were delayed after opposition from the local community and staff who submitted as petition against it containing 76 signatures.
 Following this a new implementation date of April 2010 was announced.
 However this was further delayed by the decision of two of the four potential partner organisations in the trust, Newcastle Airport and the Newcastle Business School, to pull out in January 2010.

 The school converted to academy status in 2019, and then expanded from being a high school to a full secondary school educating pupils from the age of 11.

 Academic and extracurricular activities

 The school has high academic achievement.
 At GCSE Level its proportion of A*-C grades including English and Maths is 71%.
 At A Level, its pass rate is 98% with 57% of students receiving A or B grades.
-Eighty percent of the school's sixth form pupils go on to university.
+Eighty per cent of the school's sixth form pupils go on to university.

 The school had its best ever GCSE results in 2017 in spite of the recent changes to introduce more difficult GCSE qualifications.
 79% of students achieved at least a standard pass in both English and Maths, which is an increase on 2016 results (76%).
 31% of students achieved the English Baccalaureate, and 20% of students achieved 5 or more A*-A/7-9 grades, with 41% achieving 5 or more A*-B/6-9 grades.

 In the core subjects of English and Maths in 2017: